preview

 MoneyMob Talkabout provide a one-stop shop for local community members to interact with the broader economy in a safe and supportive environment.
 They regularly outreach to all communities across the APY Lands, as well as Oodnadatta, with a permanent base at Pukatja.

-They are strong public advocates for social and economic wellbeing and justice for Aboriginal and Torres Strait Islander people.
+- Advocates for social and economic wellbeing and justice for Aboriginal and Torres Strait Islander people.

 My Money Dream is for Aboriginal and/or Torres Strait Islander Learners aged 16-60 to increase good money habits and build financial prosperity.